whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

 - Double-click PY_to_FT.exe to start the conversion.
 - If you choose to export directly to your SimplePlanes .xml save:
     - Select the folder containing the .xml file.
-    - Ensure the .xml file has the same base name as your .py file.
+    - Ensure the .xml file has the SAME NAME as your .py file.
 - If you choose to export to the current directory:
     - Make sure the corresponding .xml file is already present in the same directory as the .py file.